hpfem/hermes/doc/src/installation/win.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This list works for 32-bit version of Hermes.
 See the section for 64-bit version if that is the one you are interested in.
+Please note that e.g. TCMalloc, BSON, UMFPACK are also 'optional', but to get the most performance out of Hermes, they are recommended.

+  - CMAKE

+    - Download CMAKE installer(http://www.cmake.org/files/v2.8/cmake-2.8.3-win32-x86.exe) and install it.

   - PTHREAD(2.8.0)